HarishB99/application_of_ai_in_cyber_security/README.md

 	* `conda activate`

-* To deactivate it, simply run the following:
+* To deactivate it, run the following:

 	* `conda deactivate`